navish92/Predicting_Movie_Opening_Weekend/README.md

 ## Possible Impacts

-The final model achieved a R^2 score of 0.73 and a mean absolute error of $6,558,159 on the hold out test set.
-To provide context, the mean of all value in the hold out set is  $13,201,940, with the maximum value going as high as $191,271,100.
+The final model achieved a R<sup>2</sup> score of 0.73 and a mean absolute error of $6,558,159 on the hold out test set.
+To provide context, the mean of all values in the hold out set is  $13,201,940, with the maximum value going as high as $191,271,100.

 Thus, the error is almost 50% of the mean value.
-Additionally, based on looking at the residual graphs, the model grossly over predicts for low value Opening Weekend Grosses & underpredicts quite a bit for huge blockbusters.
+Additionally, by looking at the residual graphs, the model over predicts for low value Opening Weekend Grosses & underpredicts quite a bit for huge blockbusters.

 Based on the results, a lot of additional work in terms of gathering more informative features is required to create a better model.
-Although **Budget** is quite an important feature, it really is a proxy for other factors, such as the director, lead actor(s) & marketing spend - which play a huge role in drawing huge crowds for Opening Weekends.
+Although **Budget** is quite an important feature, it is a proxy for other factors, such as the director, lead actor(s) & marketing spend - which play possibly plays an important role in drawing huge crowds for Opening Weekends.

-Lastly, it would be worth experimenting with separate models, based on binning of # of theatres the movie is getting released in on the opening weekend and/or if it is part of a franchise.
+Lastly, it would be worth experimenting with separate models, based on binning the # of theatres the movie is getting released in on the opening weekend and/or if it is part of a franchise.